knative-extensions/eventing-autoscaler-keda/README.md

 - `keda.autoscaling.knative.dev/cooldownPeriod` - period of time in seconds KEDA waits until it scales down.
 Default: `300`
 - `keda.autoscaling.knative.dev/kafkaLagThreshold` - only for Kafka Source, refers to the stream is lagging on the current consumer group.
 Default: `10`
 - `keda.autoscaling.knative.dev/awsSqsQueueLength` - only for AWS SQS Source, refers to the target value for ApproximateNumberOfMessages in the SQS Queue.
 Default: `5`
+- `keda.autoscaling.knative.dev/rabbitMQQueueLength` - only for AWS SQS Source, refers to the target value for number of messages in a RabbitMQ brokers trigger queue: `1`

 ## Technical details & limitations